Kochen-Specker Contextuality: The Kochen-Specker theorem

 \subsubsection{The magic square and the magic pentagram}

-The Peres-Mermin ``magic'' square \cite{Peres:1990PLA, Mermin:1990PRL, Mermin:1993RMP}, already introduced in Sec.~\ref{sec:nutshell}, is a proof of the Kochen-Specker theorem even though it does not explicitly use a KS set of vectors.
-The difference resides in the fact that, instead of imposing ({\bf O}) and ({\bf C}) relations on rank-1 projectors, they impose analogous algebraic relations on $\pm 1$ observables.
+The PM square \cite{Peres:1990PLA, Mermin:1990PRL, Mermin:1993RMP} introduced in Sec.~\ref{sec:nutshell} is a proof of the Kochen-Specker theorem even though it does not explicitly use a KS set of vectors.
+The difference resides in the fact that instead of imposing ({\bf O}) and ({\bf C}) relations on rank-1 projectors they impose analogous algebraic relations on $\pm 1$ observables.
 Consider, again, the square of observables

-Each row and column contains a set of commuting observables, in addition, we have that the product of observables along rows and column is $+\openone$, with the exception of the last column where it is $-\openone$.
-The logical relations ({\bf O'}) and ({\bf C'}) are here substituted by the algebraic relations
+Each row and column contains a set of commuting observables.
+In addition, we have the product of observables along the rows and column being $+\openone$, with the exception of the last column, where it is $-\openone$.
+The logical relations ($\mathbf{O'}$) and ($\mathbf{C'}$) are substituted here with the algebraic relations

-where with $v(A)$ we denoted the value $\pm 1$ assigned to the measurement $A$, etc. It is then clear that Eq.~\eqref{eq:alcondPM} can never be satisfied since it would imply
+where with $v(A)$ we denoted the value $\pm 1$ assigned to the measurements $A$, etc. It is then clear that Eq.~\eqref{eq:alcondPM} can never be satisfied, since it would imply